itsunderscores/Instagram-Auto-Claimer-Swapper/README.md

 * **Replace proxy on line 51 with your own**

 Are you brain dead and need help? underscores#0001

+If you need helping swapping or cannot get this **simple** program working.
+Feel free to contact me.

 # Videos
 Auto Claimer/Turbo Example: https://www.youtube.com/watch?v=Kig-mcNS_Z0